Arctic Umiaq Line: Ports of call

-Until 2008, the service had been extended to Narsarsuaq during summer.
+By 2008, the service had been extended to Narsarsuaq during summer.

 Fleet

 Sarpik Ittuk now sails as M/S Ocean Nova of Nova Cruising.

 Current fleet

 The only vessel currently in operation is M/S Sarfaq Ittuk (IMO 8913899).
 Built in 1992, the ship was renovated and upgraded in 2000 at the Gdańsk Shipyard in Gdańsk, Poland.

 The vessel has a passenger capacity of 249, including 52 two-bed cabins and 145 communal rollout beds (compartment or couchette-style) located on the two lower decks.

 It measures 72.8 metres in overall length, has a gross tonnage of 2,118, and a deadweight (freight) capacity of 163 tonnes.

 Former fleet

-M/S Sarpik Ittuk—– which formerly operated routes in the Upernavik Archipelago, the Uummannaq Fjord region, and Disko Bay. – was sold in 2006 to Nova Cruising, a company based in the Bahamas.
+M/S Sarpik Ittuk – which formerly operated routes in the Upernavik Archipelago, the Uummannaq Fjord region, and Disko Bay. – was sold in 2006 to Nova Cruising, a company based in the Bahamas.

 As of 2010 Disko Bay is served by Diskoline on the governmental contract, whereas transport services between Upernavik Archipelago and the Uummannaq Fjord region are provided by infrequent cargo/ferry ships of Royal Arctic Line.